yumh1/AgentNetworkProtocol/06-ANP-Agent Communication Meta-Protocol Specification.md

-# AgentNetworkProtocol Meta-Protocol Design Specification
+# ANP-Agent Communication Meta-Protocol Specification(Draft)

 Note:
 - This chapter is in the draft stage and may undergo significant adjustments based on actual conditions.